 A PAM solution, properly configured and used, can help security managers implement virtually every aspect of a cybersecurity plan, including factors that are not directly related to privileged access.
 Keeping with the “Who’s watching the watchers?” theme, PAM offers the following cybersecurity planning capabilities:

-- Allow only authorized users to access servers, devices, and applications; Track any third-party software used to manage cybersecurity planning process and alert admins of any issues.
+- Allow only authorized users to access servers, devices, and applications; Track any third-party software used to manage the cybersecurity planning process and alert admins of any issues.

 - Monitor the activity of individual users active in cybersecurity planning and track their sessions.
-Any alerts to suspicious activity are provided in real time.
+Any alerts to suspicious activity are provided in real-time.
 Automatic interventions can be set to take effect should any user access policies be breached.
 This may involve recording privileged sessions, which be reviewed at any time.

 - Define privileged access, so anyone involved in cybersecurity planning can log on can get to the resources they need, on any managed site or network.
-Admins can grant and revoke logon permissions as necessary.
+Admins can grant and revoke login permissions as necessary.
 User definitions streamline access when numerous systems are overseen by PAM.

 - Manage passwords, which are secured; these can be generated, hidden, or changed at will.
 With PAM, passwords are managed automatically so administrators can focus on other tasks and be more productive.
 Sensitive administrative credentials are protected and in some cases, not even known to the privileged user.